Camille Poliquin: From Dive to Animachina

-After a fruitful venture with their second album Milk & Bone decides to launch a new EP in collaboration with belgian producer Alex Lustig.
-The album goes to win the 2019 GAMIQ award of Pop EP of the year.
-Renewing their collaboration with Podz the duo then goes to work on the music of the film Mafia Inc. The same year the duo worked with the Cirque du Soleil to produce two shows that toured in the MSC Grandiosa.
+After a fruitful venture with their second album Milk & Bone decides to launch a new EP in collaboration with Belgian producer Alex Lustig.
+The album went on to win the 2019 GAMIQ award of Pop EP of the year.
+Renewing their collaboration with Podz the duo then goes to work on the music of the film Mafia Inc..
+The same year the duo worked with the Cirque du Soleil to produce two shows that toured in the MSC Grandiosa.

 The year 2019 saw two different projects from Camille's solo project: the Kroy single named "Chevy 85" in which she purposefully went to a more unexpected concept from her and the single "Moonstone", her first song written in French for which she recruited the pen of Cœur de Pirate and that came to be as a part of the music for the documentary Sisterhood (Ainsi soient-elles) by Maxime Faure.

-Camille continued working on her solo project and collaborating with artists outside Milk & Bone during the next years, despite the general slowdown in the music industry due to Covid.
+Camille continued working on her solo project and collaborating with artists outside Milk & Bone during the next years, despite the general slowdown in the music industry due to COVID-19.
 She released the single "Opinel" a return to a more personal and intense creative place.
 She also was featured in "Rain", one of the songs from Apashe's album Renaissance.

-In 2021 she released her single "Ryan Atwood".
+In 2021, she released her single "Ryan Atwood".
 She also collaborated with Felix Cartal in the single "Too Late" earlier that same year.

-At the start of 2022 Camille departed from a strictly musical performance to bring Animachina to life, providing a sensorial and visual experience involving machinery, fragility and emotion.
+At the start of 2022, Camille departed from a strictly musical performance to bring Animachina to life, providing a sensorial and visual experience involving machinery, fragility and emotion.
 This collaboration with the Creative School of Ryerson University featured assembly robots performing diverse tasks near the artist building up a tension and a proximity between the living and the automaton which was already latent within the project Kroy since the photoshoot dating back from Opinel.

 Chrysalism era

-In 2022 Milk & Bone started to release Bigger Love, their first single in three years.
-They then released the singles Borders and Movies before announcing they are preparing a third album by the name Chrysalism which is set to be released on October 28, 2022.
-In this project the duo is collaborating with producer Micah Jasper.
-The duo makes a cameo in the Netflix film Hello, Goodbye and Everything in Between in which they perform their music.
+In 2022, Milk & Bone started to release Bigger Love, their first single in three years.
+They then released the singles "Borders" and "Movies" before announcing they are preparing a third album by the name Chrysalism which was set to be released on October 28, 2022.
+In this project the duo collaborated with producer Micah Jasper.
+The duo made a cameo in the Netflix film Hello, Goodbye and Everything in Between in which they perform their music.